CrowdHailer/typetanic/README.md

 Adds a `stash` and `load` method to reduce the type to a primitive that can be stored in a database.
 Normally the same as `to_s` and `new` but added here for unusual situations.

-## Included
-1. Email

-Email has been used as a prototype coming soon.
-2. title
-3. name
-4. month

 core extensions

 #### Email